apache/nuttx/Documentation/contributing/documentation.rst

 Spacing
 -------

-If you are getting formatting errors, be sure to provide the appropiate spacing between a directive and its content.
+If you are getting formatting errors, be sure to provide the appropriate spacing between a directive and its content.
 Generally, you should follow this format:

 .. code-block:: RST